himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

 2. Loading data
 ----------------

-The script starts by loading the data for the the background (empty kapton tube) and dispersant (filled kapton tube) data:
+The script starts by loading the data for the the background (empty kapton tube) and dispersant (filled kapton tube) data.
+The outputs (not shown during the script) are:

 .. image:: bg_and_disp.png